-Upon completion of this offering, we will have 13,000,000 ADSs outstanding, representing 195,000,000 Class A ordinary shares, or approximately 9.8% of our outstanding ordinary shares, assuming (i) the underwriters do not exercise their over-allotment option to purchase additional ADSs, (ii) we will issue and sell 13,125,000 Class A ordinary shares through the Concurrent Private Placement, and (iii) all preferred shares will be converted into 1,229,518,986 Class A ordinary shares upon the completion of this offering, after taking into account the anti-dilution adjustments.
+Upon completion of this offering, we will have 13,000,000 ADSs outstanding, representing 195,000,000 Class A ordinary shares, or approximately 9.8% of our outstanding ordinary shares, assuming (i) the underwriters do not exercise their over-allotment option to purchase additional ADSs, (ii) we will issue and sell 14,677,419 Class A ordinary shares through the Concurrent Private Placement, calculated based on an assumed initial offering price of US\$6.00 per ADS, the midpoint of the estimated initial public offering price range shown on the front cover page of this prospectus, and (iii) all preferred shares will be converted into 1,231,662,432 Class A ordinary shares upon the completion of this offering, after taking into account the anti-dilution adjustments based on the assumed initial public offering price of US\$6.00 per ADS, the midpoint of the estimated offering price range shown on the front cover page of this prospectus.
 All of the ADSs sold in this offering will be freely transferable by persons other than our "affiliates" without restriction or further registration under the Securities Act.
 Sales of substantial amounts of our ADSs in the public market could adversely affect prevailing market prices of our ADSs.
 Prior to this offering, there has been no public market for our ordinary shares or the ADSs.
-While we have received approval to list the ADSs on the Nasdaq Global Select Market, we cannot assure you that a regular trading market will develop in the ADSs.
 We do not expect that a trading market will develop in our ordinary shares not represented by the ADSs.